The School of Operations Research

 Society for the Foundations of Computational

-Mathematics for 2005--2008.
-Now I am co-managing editor (with
+Mathematics for 2005--2008, and co-managing editor (with

 Felipe Cucker)

-for its journal.
+for its journal

 SIAM Activity Group on Optimization for